modulusphp/modulusphp/README.md

 ## Getting the application ready

-This part is optional but is recommended.
+This part is optional (but recommended).
 The following command will create a users table.
 (You will be able to edit the table later if you want to make any changes).

 ```
 php modulus migrate users